Crab meat vs. Salmon — Health Impact and Nutrition Comparison

 Crabmeat is low in calories and high in protein, making it a great choice if you are on a diet.
 Cooked crab meat contains 17 grams of protein, 40% of recommended daily intake for adults.
-Protein can help you feel full for longer and may reduce the total number of calories they eat.
+Protein can help you feel full for longer and may reduce the total number of calories you eat.
 On the other hand, salmons and crabs are both excellent sources of omega-3 fats.
 According to studies, omega-3 fats may promote weight loss and decrease belly fat in overweight individuals .

 Other health benefits

 Salmons are rich in B vitamins, especially Vitamin B1 (thiamin).
-Studies show that the human body needs B vitamins to provide energy for the proper functioning of your brain, nerves, muscles, skin, and every cell in your body.
+Studies show that the human body needs B vitamins to provide energy for properly functioning your brain, nerves, muscles, skin, and every cell in your body.
 Vitamin B1 also helps prevent heart, nerves, and digestive system diseases.
-Salmons is also a good source of Vitamin B3 (niacin), which may help to lower LDL "bad" cholesterol and prevent heart disease .
+Salmons are also a good source of Vitamin B3 (niacin), which may help to lower LDL "bad" cholesterol and prevent heart disease .

 Vitamin B12 has an essential role in the human body.
 It may boost your energy, support the normal function of your nerve cells and improve your memory.
 Besides, Vitamin B12 may prevent significant congenital disabilities and support bone health.
 The daily intake of Vitamin B12 for adults is 2.4 micrograms.
 The amount of Vitamin B12 in salmon is about six micrograms per 100g .

 According to studies, 0.4% of adults in the USA have an allergy to shellfish.
 Protein parvalbumin in the muscle of most fish can cause an allergy, which symptoms include hives, skin ras, headaches, diarrhea, and breathing difficulty.
 Salmons and crabmeat contain omega-3 fatty acids, which may have potential side effects, including a fishy aftertaste and gastrointestinal disturbances.
 However, it is dose-dependent and should be chosen carefully .